THE LION AND THE LEOPARD, bOOK 1

 Now Margery must choose between her place in society with a knight she loves and her true beliefs about freedom, justice and equality.

-LORD AMONG THE RUINS, BOOK 5
+LORDS AMONG THE RUINS, BOOK 5

 All those who earn the wrath of Richard II, treacherous son of England’s beloved Black Prince, risk their lands and their heads.
 So Matthew Hart, powerful lord of the north, has learned.
 More interested in political intrigue than wise rule, King Richard marries a seven-year-old, ensuring that England will have no heir to the throne.
 As the former boy king approaches his third decade, wherein he likens himself to Jesus Christ beginning his ministry, Matthew Hart and England’s other great lords struggle to deflect Richard from his more destructive impulses, which increasingly threaten the kingdom itself.
 Do Matthew and his peers have the courage to speak against Richard when the king ignores the established rule of law in order to annihilate perceived enemies?
 Do they dare rise against a ruler who they privately whisper has gone mad?